 Bees aren’t the only bugs with a good reputation.
-There are plenty of good garden bugs that can help your garden grow.
-If you’re not sure what beasties to leave be, check out this list of five good bugs that will do their part to keep your garden blooming.
+There are plenty of beneficial garden bugs that can help your garden grow.
+If you’re not sure what bugs to let live, check out this list of five good insects for your garden.

 Good Garden Bugs to Have Around

 There’s nothing itsy bitsy about what spiders can do for your garden.
 Of all the good bugs that you can invite into your garden, spiders are probably the best.
-Spiders are such good garden bugs, in fact, that they eat more garden insects than all other beneficial garden bugs combined.
+Spiders are good to have in your garden because they eat more garden insects than all other beneficial bugs combined.
 (And, yes, I recognize that they’re not technically bugs!)
 So, the next time you’re tempted to tear down that web, just think of how many delicious cabbage worms and bean beetles that hard-working spider could catch for you!

 The only thing more terrifying than how these bugs look is their horrifying feeding mechanism.
 To eat, an assassin bug jabs its prey with a long, probing rostrum, injects it with liquefying saliva, then starts sucking it up.
 Mmmmm!
 If you decide to try these garden guardians, do yourself a favor and steer clear of the blood-sucking South American species and stick with garden-variety North American species.

 Good to know: Assassin bugs bite, so don’t mess with them.

 For more natural ways to keep your garden happy and healthy, please see my Gardening Guides page.